Investing in Silver and Silver Mining Funds

 Silver is sometimes referred to as the “poor man’s gold”, however, it is anything but a cheap gold proxy.
 It is a more volatile precious metal than gold because the silver market is smaller and that it can be used as both an investment and an industrial metal.

 Like gold, investing in silver is considered a safe-haven investment since it is both a hard asset and a store of value.
 Similarly, it is viewed as a hedge against inflation, though often overshadowed by gold as an investment choice.
 However, silver investment funds focusing on silver mining companies may offer opportunities for significant outperformance, partly due to its volatility.
-When considering investing in either, it's important to keep in mind several key differences: the larger industrial use of silver, their relative market sizes, and their correlation with other asset classes.
+When considering investing in silver or gold, it's important to keep in mind several key differences: the larger industrial use of silver, their relative market sizes, and their correlation with other asset classes.

-• Industrial usage of silver accounts for ~55% of its annual demand.
+Industrial usage of silver accounts for ~55% of its annual demand.
 In comparison, gold only has ~8-9% of its demand driven by industrial use; the rest is used for jewellery and gold bars.
 Gold is in other words regarded as a more purely precious metal, whereas the price for silver is impacted by both the demand for it as a precious metal and its industrial demand.

-• The global gold market is the biggest precious metal market by a large margin.
+The global gold market is the biggest precious metal market by a large margin.
 It is around three times as large as the global silver market.

-• Gold and silver also have a low correlation with other asset classes.
+Gold and silver also have a low correlation with other asset classes.
 Gold and silver are strongly correlated with each other (0.76), as shown in the chart below.
 Silver also has a higher correlation with the S&P 500 compared to gold, mainly due to its more extensive industrial use.

 How to invest in silver – silver funds, shares, ETCs